ramcguire/watch-bot/README.md

 [PREFIX]guild_stats - Prints a summary of collective time spent by users in voice channels in this guild.

 [PREFIX]gametime - Prints a summary of time spent in games that the bot has tracked.
+Use "gametime current" to see history of current activity.

 [PREFIX]guild_games - Prints the collective time users in this guild have spent in each game.